optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 A few deprecations and breaking changes will, however, be unavoidable.
-Since we are already interrupting users, we can use this deprecation cycle as a chance to better align some names in estimagic with scipy and other optimization library where we think it can improve the user experience.
-These changes will be marked as independent of the core proposal and summarized in [aligning names](aligning-names)
+Since we are already interrupting users, we can use this deprecation cycle as a chance to better align some names in estimagic with SciPy and other optimization libraries where we think it can improve the user experience.
+These changes will be marked as independent of the core proposal and summarized in [aligning names](aligning-names).

 ## Motivation and resources